-305-01 and Direct (Scope 1) and indirect (Scope 2) GHG emissions
+305-01 and Direct (Scope 1) and Indirect (Scope 2) GHG emissions

-Diageo's total direct and indirect carbon emissions, (location/gross) this year were 5240[△] tonnes, of direct emissions (Scope 1) and no indirect emissions (Scope 2) from last year onwards.
+Diageo's total direct and indirect carbon emissions, (location/gross) this year were 4,196 tonnes, of direct emissions (Scope 1) and indirect emissions (Scope 2) were offset through EAC/i-REC.

-Direct and indirect GHG emissions (market-based) ('000 tonnes CO2e)^{1,2}
+Direct and Indirect GHG emissions (market-based) ('000 tonnes CO2e)

 - 1. CO_2e figures are calculated using the WRI/WBCSD GHG Protocol Guidance available at the beginning of our financial year, the kWh/CO2 conversion factor provided by energy suppliers, the relevant factors to the country of operation or the International Energy Agency and Central Electricity Authority, as applicable. - 2.
-2020 baseline data, and data for the period ended 31 March 2021, have been restated in line with the WRI/WBCSD Greenhouse Gas Reporting Protocol and our own environmental reporting methodologies.
+2020 baseline data, and data for the period ended 31 March 2021, have been restated in line with the WRI/WBCSD Greenhouse Gas Reporting Protocol and our own environmental reporting methodologies. - 3.
+Indirect emissions reported are market based estimate.
+The numbers which were offset through EAC/i-REC were F20 -11.7, F21-10.7, F22-9.2, F23-7.2 kt.
+During 2020, about 2kt of Scope 2 emissions were not included part of i-REC offset - 4.
+Similar information has been provided on page 135 of our Annual Report for FY 2022-23